 The Bose Soundbar 700 is noticeably better than the Sony HT-S200F.
 The audio reproduction of the Bose is accurate and it also provides one of the widest soundstages we've tested.
 The bar is sleek and very well-made.
 It also gets louder than the Sony and performs quite better with surround content as well.
 Also, the Bose 700 can be upgraded with a sub and satellites, which will help its overall sound performance as well.

 Decent for mixed usage.
-The Bose Soundbar 700 has a decent stereo frequency response that is fairly well-balanced and neutral, which is great for a wide variety of music genres and voice-oriented content like audiobooks and podcasts.
+The Bose Soundbar 700 has a decent stereo frequency response that's fairly well-balanced and neutral, which is great for a wide variety of music genres and voice-oriented content like audiobooks and podcasts.
 This bar gets loud enough for most content and has a unique and very wide soundstage thanks to their side-firing speakers.
 However, some may feel it lacks bass, although this can be improved by getting a separate subwoofer.
 It also doesn’t give the most immersive listening experience with movies, but this setup can easily be upgraded to do so.

 Good for dialog.
 The Bose 700 has good voice reproduction thanks to its well-balanced and neutral sound profile.
 It also gets loud enough for most voice-oriented content like audiobooks and podcasts, which you’re easily going to be able to stream wirelessly to the bar.
 It also has a dialog enhancement feature to make voices and dialog even clearer, especially at a lower volume, which is very useful.

 Good for music.
-The Bose 700 has a decent stereo frequency response that is well-balanced and suitable for a wide variety of music genres.
+The Bose 700 has a decent stereo frequency response that's well-balanced and suitable for a wide variety of music genres.
 Some may feel like it lacks a bit of sub-bass, but you can also get the separate subwoofer, which should help with the bass performance.
 The bar also has a great soundstage thanks to the side-firing speakers.
 This soundbar also has a room correction feature to make it sound better in your room.
 You can get the bar to play at a pretty loud level, and it won’t compress too much, which is great.

 Decent for movies.
 The Bose Soundbar 700 doesn’t support Atmos and doesn't offer a good overall surround experience with the bar itself.
 On the upside, its soundstage is very wide thanks to the side-firing speakers, which make sounds seem like they’re coming from the walls.
 You’ll be able to watch movies at a loud volume too, and the bar won’t compress too much.
-It will be a good option for dialog in movies.
+It'll be a good option for dialog in movies.